borgr/post/index.md

 1. You will never get everything, but each checkmark here would be an advantage.
 ### Good for Research
 This is a very individualistic choice, but (arguably?) the most important one, so take the other choices with grain and salt.
 One interesting and repeating piece of advice for many reasons is to look for a "hub".
-Consider who else is around, eventually, you might collaborate with more than your supervisor, you might learn, or influence or find more opportunities with more people around, and importantly, if something happens with your host, will the postdoc be considered a failure?
-Ensure you are confident you do not rely on one person too much.
+Consider who else is around, eventually, you might collaborate with more than your supervisor, you might learn, influence, or share or find more opportunities with more people around, and importantly, if something happens with your host, will the postdoc be considered a failure?
+Ensure you are confident you do **_not_ rely on one person** too much.
 ### Academic Job Checklist
 You don't need all of those, but those are advantages that might be good to tick
-- First your research impact (citations, venues etc.), some teaching experience also a bonus
+- Your **research impact** (citations, venues etc.), some teaching experience also a bonus
-- A good recommendation letter from someone senior (tenure+ known in the field)
+- A good **recommendation letter** from someone senior (tenure+ known in the field)
-- A known institute (yes, some would appreciate the university, regardless of the advisor)
+- A **known institute** (yes, some would appreciate the university, regardless of the advisor)
 - Proof of making a large investment in research, "living it, living for it" (e.g., moving abroad and being immersed in research)
-- Proof of diverse abilities, one trick ponies are a risk, maybe they won't be able to replicate their success in the future
+- Proof of diverse abilities, one trick ponies are a risk for the hiring committee, maybe they won't be able to replicate their success in the future
 - Research Agenda, at least one thread of research a relatable direction you might keep pursuing and they see how it complements the faculty
-- Researcher on your own, were all your research piggy-back?
-All with the mark of your advisor or two?
+- Researcher on your own, were all your research piggyback?
+All with the mark of an advisor or two?
 Can you collaborate with others?
-Lead or only join a running project etc.
+Lead? or only join a running project etc.
-- Proof of excellence (Especially Grants and Scholarships which you will apply to more as a Prof.)
+- Proof of excellence (Especially, Grants and Scholarships which may predict whether you will manage to get funds as a Prof.)

 ### Post's Affect Post Being Hired
 As a professor, you would apply for (non-anonymous) grants of all sorts.
 The committee members would not be necessarily from your sub-field or even from your field, depending on who are you competing against, and you probably have less advantage as you compete against more.
 So the committee members would not know your supervisor, and they might not know if your research is impressive, they would know how many citations you had, and that you have been in Stanford.
 So for this, location is much more important than the supervisor's name.